 The origins of the Russia-Ukraine war lie not in Ukraine but in Moscow.
 This war is all about keeping Vladimir Putin in power.
 He fears an invasion of democracy – coming over the border from Ukraine – which could threaten his position.
-The recent trial of Alexei Navalny, in a prison in Siberia, shows how frightened President Putin is of democracy and accusations of corruption against him.
+The trial of Alexei Navalny, in a prison in Siberia, shows how frightened President Putin is of democracy and accusations of corruption against him (2024 edit: Navalny died, most probably on the Kremlin’s orders, in an arctic prison camp in February 2024).
 The only threat to Russia is that which a democratic, successful Ukraine would pose to the grip of the Russian leadership on power (see “Why did Russia change its mind?” below).

 President Putin may have a secondary, related aim – to secure himself a place in history as the leader who restored Russian “greatness” and to increase what he perceives as Russian security.
 He may have convinced himself this is what he is doing.
 In fact, all Russian’s interventions in Ukraine since 2013 have been counter-productive, slowing Russian economic growth and encouraging suspicion of Russian territorial intentions in Ukraine and elsewhere in eastern Europe.